m-podolski/backup-script/README.md

 - `-c` create a new backup
 - `-u` update an existing backup
 - `-s` check if there is enough available space for the backup
-- `-b` disbable backup-folder detection at destination
+- `-b` disbable backup-folder detection at target

 Note that `-c` and `-u` are only shortcuts.
 You can start the script without them and will be prompted for the options.

 ### Backup Directory Detection

-Scarab will in any case look for a directory matching `[Bb]ackup[s]*` at the target drive and use the first match as destination.
+Scarab will in any case look for a directory matching `[Bb]ackup[s]*` at the target drive and use the first match as target.
 Otherwise you can enter your own.
 When updating subdirectories will be presented as a select-list.

 ### Backup Preparation